krantiprakash/ROS2_Cafe_butler/README.md

 - For giving the confirmation, Run the following command:-  ros2 service call confirmation std_srvs/srv/Empty

-- For giving the cancellation, Run the following cammand :- ros2 service call cancellation std_stvs/srv/Empty
+- For giving the cancellation, Run the following command:- ros2 service call cancellation std_stvs/srv/Empty

+### Important Note:

+- For better results, increasing the Maximum range of lidar from the turtlebot3_gazebo package is advisable.